If you like super soft, melt-in-your mouth, easy cookies, these are for you.

 The cookie cups are ready from start to finish in 20 minutes.

-They’re rich, dense, and there’s enough peanut butter to provide a nice, mellow peanut butter flavor profile without being overwhelmed by it.
-If you want to be overwhelmed, make these or this.
+These PB cookie cups are rich, dense, and there’s enough peanut butter to provide a nice, mellow peanut butter flavor profile without being overwhelmed by it.

 There’s a hint of chewiness around the edges, which is a nice contrast to the super soft centers.